 The Wilfred Owen Association presents a biennial Poetry Award to honour a poet for a sustained body of work that includes memorable war poems.

-The Wilfred Owen Association is pleased and proud to announce that Gillian Clarke has agreed to accept the Wilfred Owen Poetry Award for 2012.
-She will be the first woman poet to receive it.
+The Wilfred Owen Association is pleased and proud to announce that Sir Andrew Motion has agreed to accept the Wilfred Owen Poetry Award for 2014.

-Gillian Clarke, the National Poet of Wales, and recipient of the Queen’s Gold Medal for Poetry in 2010, was born in 1937 and brought up in Cardiff.
+Gillian Clarke was born in 1937 and brought up in Cardiff.
 Although both of her parents were Welsh-speakers, she was not brought up to speak the language but – like R.S.Thomas – learned it as an adult.
 She and her husband now live in mid-Wales, where, in addition to all their other activities, they run an organic smallholding.

 Gillian studied English at the University of Wales in Cardiff, and worked briefly at the BBC before marriage and motherhood.
 Her first mature poem, “The Sun Dial”, became the title poem of her first collection in 1978: there have been eleven volumes since, published mostly by Carcanet.
 Gillian was Editor for some years of the Anglo-Welsh Review , and is closely connected with the Writers’ Centre at Tŷ Newydd, near Cricieth in North Wales – at which the WOA now offers an annual bursary.